faroit/stempeg/README.md

 #### Features

 - robust and fast interface for ffmpeg to read and write any supported format from/to numpy.
+- reading supports seeking and duration.
+- control container and codec as well as bitrate when compressed audio is written.
-- allows to store multi-track audio within audio formats by aggregate streams into channels (concatenation of pairs of stereo channels).
+- store multi-track audio within audio formats by aggregate streams into channels (concatenation of pairs of stereo channels).
 - support for internal ffmpeg resampling furing read and write.
 - create mp4 stems compatible to Native Instruments traktor.
-- using multiprocessing for reading substreams in parallel.
-- using multiprocessing to write multiple files.
+- using multiprocessing to speed up reading substreams and write multiple files.

 ## Installation